bassamanator/Sovol-SV06-firmware/README.md

 # 🚨 *One-Stop-Shop* Sovol SV06 Klipper Configuration

-This repository contains firmware for the SV06 3D printer from Sovol.
-You should not use this firmware on any other printer.
+This repository contains the Klipper configuration and firmware for the Sovol SV06 3D printer.

 I am creating these files for my personal use and cannot be held responsible for what it might do to your printer.

-⚠️⚡☢️ USE AT YOUR OWN RISK!
-YOU HAVE BEEN WARNED! ☢️⚡⚠️
+❗☠️ **USE AT YOUR OWN RISK.
+YOU HAVE BEEN WARNED.** ☠️❗

 # Highlights

-- 💥 This Klipper configuration is an endpoint, meaning that it contains everything that you could possibly need in order to have an excellent Klipper experience! 💥
+- 💥 This Klipper configuration is an *endpoint*, meaning that it contains **everything** that you could possibly need in order to have an excellent Klipper experience! 💥
 - Minimum configuration settings for Mainsail/Fluiddpi to work.
 - SuperSlicer config bundle that contains the printer configuration, as well as what are considered by many to be the best print settings available for any FDM printer ([Ellis' SuperSlicer Profiles](https://github.com/AndrewEllis93/Ellis-SuperSlicer-Profiles)).
 Find the differences between the different print setting profiles [here](https://github.com/AndrewEllis93/Ellis-SuperSlicer-Profiles/tree/master/SuperSlicer).
 But basically, the 45 degree profile places the seam at the back.
 - Bed model and texture to use in SuperSlicer/PrusaSlicer.